Ministry of the Presidency (Spain): Assistance to the prime minister

 Despite this, some gestures already announced the future birth of a support structure for the Prime Minister, which would lead to an independent Ministry.
 Thus, by Royal Decree of 30 September 1851, a Directorate-General was created that assisted the President of the Council of Ministers (Prime Minister) in the management of overseas affairs, and that would be the embryo of the future Ministry of the Presidency.

-It was also created, the position of the Assistant Secretary of the Presidency of the Council of Ministers, however in its origins had no relationship with the functions of Secretariat of the Government until 1871.
-At the beginning of the 1890s, the structure of the Office of the Assistant Secretary of the Presidency was remodeled, assigning functions of relationship with the constitutional bodies and with regard to appointments and dismissals.
+It was also created, the position of the Under-Secretary of the Presidency of the Council of Ministers, however in its origins had no relationship with the functions of Secretariat of the Government until 1871.
+At the beginning of the 1890s, the structure of the Office of the Under-Secretary of the Presidency was remodeled, assigning functions of relationship with the constitutional bodies and with regard to appointments and dismissals.

-In the 20th century, the position became known as the Administrative Office of the Presidency of the Council of Ministers (1926), recovering that of Assistant Secretary of the Presidency of the Council of Ministers by virtue of the Royal Decree of 4 February 1930.
+In the 20th century, the position became known as the Administrative Office of the Presidency of the Council of Ministers (1926), recovering that of Under-Secretary of the Presidency of the Council of Ministers by virtue of the Royal Decree of 4 February 1930.
 This designation kept under the Second Republic.
 It is that time, the figure without especially specific functions, performs tasks as different as those derived from being the Technical Secretariat for Morocco and Colonies and for the National Tourist Board.

-Under the Franco regime was confirmed by Decree of 11 August 1939 the existence of the Assistant Secretary of the Presidency, and Luis Carrero Blanco was appointed it.
+Under the Franco regime was confirmed by Decree of 11 August 1939 the existence of the Under-Secretary of the Presidency, and Luis Carrero Blanco was appointed it.
 According to the Law of 22 December 1948, the Office of the Assistant Secretary was a special Department that would be in charge of the General Policy and Coordination services.